DT021/FinalProj/README.md

 and K-Means clustering.
 On top of this, there are comparisons in performace between our implementations and corresponding algorithms in the popular scikit Python library.

+The major functions and scripts required to make this library useable are all together in the MLarky.h and MLarky.py files in the root directory.
+We have packaged them together in this format for improved portability for the end user.

+### Uses
+There are three main uses for this library.
+The user can use the most fundamental programs included to pull down their own stock tickers from the yahoo stock API and use the libraries functions on these stocks.
+Additionally, the user may perform their own stock classification on a ticker of their choice based on our preloaded stock data.
+Finally, the user may use our analysis scripts to compare the various implementations of algorithms in the library on any data sets of their choice!

 ## Linear Regression
 Our Python implementation of linear regression (linReg.py) is a class whose init function requires two one dimensional numpy arrays -- x and y training data.
 To produce the estimated